TomWalsh11/iris/README.md

 # Support Vector Machines
-In this project I use SVM to classify species of iris using the classic iris dataset
+In this project I use SVM to classify species of iris